-CS/IT164 English Language Communication Skills Lab L P C
+CS/IT164 English Language Communication Skills Lab

-- 1. To identify speaker's purpose and tone; make inferences and predictions about spoken discourse, discuss and respond to content of a lecture or listening passage orally and/or in writing. - 2.
-To acquaint the students with the Standard English pronunciation, i.e., Receive Pronunciation (RP), with the knowledge of stress and intonation. - 3.
+- To identify speaker's purpose and tone; make inferences and predictions about spoken discourse, discuss and respond to content of a lecture or listening passage orally and/orin writing. - 2.
+To acquaint the students with the Standard English pronunciation, i.e., ReceivePronunciation (RP), with the knowledge of stress and intonation. - 3.
 To develop production and process of language useful for social and professional life. - 4.
 To develop in them communication and social graces necessary for functioning.
 Improve the dynamics of professional presentations. - 5.
 To develop critical reading and comprehension skills at different levels.

-- 1. Comprehend relationships between ideas and make inferences and predictions about spoken discourse. - 2.
-Speak English with a reasonable degree of accuracy in pronunciation. - 3.
-Develop appropriate speech dynamics in professional situations. - 4.
-Use effective strategies and social graces to enhance the value of communication. - 5.
-Develop effective communication and presentation skills and using language effectively to face interviews with success.
+- 1. Analize relationships between ideas and formulate inferences and predictions about spoken discourse. - 2.
+Demonstrate accurate pronunciation in spoken english with proficiency. - 3.
+Employ appropriate speech dynamics in various professional situations. - 4.
+Utilize effective stratgies and social graces to augment the effectiveness of communication.